open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/faas-metrics.md

 | `faas.cpu_usage` | Histogram | milliseconds | Distribution of cpu usage per invocation |
 | `faas.net_io` | Histogram | bytes | Distribution of net I/O usage per invocation |

-## Labels
+## Attributes

-Below is a table of the labels to be included on FaaS metric events.
+Below is a table of the attributes to be included on FaaS metric events.

 | Name | Recommended | Notes and examples |
 |------|-------------|--------------------|